 Maryland Motorcycle Accident Lawyers

-Collision Cases in Bowie, Frederick, Lexington Park, Prince Frederick & Waldorf
+Collision Cases in Bowie, Frederick, Lexington Park, Prince Frederick, Rockville & Waldorf

 Motorcyclists are almost 26 times more likely to die in a crash than a car driver.
 They are also five times more likely to be injured.
-A motorcyclist is in constant danger of personal injury.
-Negligent vehicle drivers, poor road conditions and even a defective auto product can lead to serious injuries.
-It is important to know your legal rights and to have a Maryland personal injury lawyer with you.
+Negligent vehicle drivers, poor road conditions and even defective auto parts can lead to serious injuries.
+It is important to know your legal rights and to have a Maryland motorcycle accident lawyer with you.

 Two-thirds of all motorcycle crashes happen when another driver violates the motorcycle operator’s right of way.
 It only takes a moment for the driver of a car, truck, or another vehicle to make a bad choice and change the life of a motorcyclist.
 Motorcycles are simply smaller visual objects.
 So other drivers on the road must make an effort to consciously look out for them.
 Distracted and negligent drivers must be held accountable for their actions.
 Did the other driver fail to look for a motorcycle?
 Was the car driver on the cell phone or driving under the influence of alcohol?